juanfernandes/juanfernandes-uk/src/notes/recording-audio-input-from-other-apps.md

 ---
 layout: "post"
-postImage: "/v1579162295/og.jpg"
-title: Recording audio input from other apps
+title: "Recording audio input from other apps"
-description: Turns out that you can't easily recorded audio from one app to another on a Mac, without some extra software and changing some preferences
+description: "Turns out that you can't easily recorded audio from one app to another on a Mac, without some extra software and changing some preferences"
 keywords:
   - minecraft
   - desktop audio
   - obs
   - recording
   - audio input
   - mac book pro
   - macbookpro
-date: 2020-07-03T00:00:00+01:00
+date: 2020-07-03T00:00:00Z
-tags:
-- notes

 ---
-I've been wanting to get back into recording gameplay, going to restart my Minecraft Let's Play series - but last time I did this, I was using a Toshiba laptop running on Ubuntu Linux.
+I've been wanting to get back into recording gameplay, going to restart my Minecraft Let's Play series - but last time I did this, I was using a Toshiba laptop running on Ubuntu Linux.{.lead}

 So I've been reconfiguring OBS and working out the best screen size and testing sound... and for some reason, OBS was not recording the game sounds, it said Desktop Audio is disabled.